 The glass is an amazing heat conductor.
 It makes a great addition to any kitchen.
 Glass is non-reactive to foods and ideal for baking items.
 Glass pans are safe for the oven, but you cannot use them on the induction cooktop.
 Glass frying pans are dishwasher safe and very easy to clean.
 However, never put a hot glass pan into cold water, or cracking can occur.

 - Safe for the oven as well as dishwasher cleaning.

 - Non-reactive and non-porous, doesn’t provide any metallic taste into food.

 - Not compatible to use on the broiler.

 - Need to be cool completely before washing.

 - Requires extra care and attention during cleaning and storing.

 As you can see from the above of the post, each form of the pan has its advantages and disadvantages.
 Which one you’ll buy it totally depends on the type of foods that you usually cook.
 However, all the information for Different Types of Frying Pans will help you to choose your needed one.
 Buying any type of pan for your kitchen is obviously a great investment.
-So, you should know everything in details about the pan before purchasing.
+So, you should know everything in detail about the pan before purchasing it.
 It will save both of your money and time from wasting.